TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

     type: arduino
 ````
 > [!CAUTION]
-> If you specify *16MB* with boards that only have *4MB*, your firmware *may or may not* reference memory that does not exist (depending on your overall firmware size).
+> If you specify *16MB* with boards that only have *4MB*, your firmware *may* reference memory that does not exist (depending on your overall firmware size).
 So the effects are random: your board may continue to work fine, or you may experience boot failures or sudden resets.
 The latter happens whenever your firmware code tries to access non-existing flash memory.
 In a nutshell, add the extended flash size keys only when you are *certain* that your board has this much memory (see below for how to check the flash size).

 #### Determining Built-In Flash Memory